bdlm/cast/README.md

 ## Usage

-Cast provides a handful of To_____ methods.
+Cast provides a handful of `To<Type>` methods.
 These methods will always return the desired type. *If input is provided that will not convert to that type, the 0 or nil value for that type will be returned*.
-In addition, an error will be returned which tells you if conversion was successful and differentiate between success and the nil value.
+In order to differentiate between success and the nil value a set of `To<Type>E` methods are provided that return both the cast value and any error that occurrs.

 ### Examples

-`ToString`:
+##### `ToString`
 ```go
 cast.ToString("mayonegg")         // "mayonegg"
 cast.ToString(8)                  // "8"